fullstackhero/docs/content/en/dotnet-webapi-boilerplate/general/getting-started/index.md

 As you can see from the logs, a couple of operations happen as soon as you launch the application.
 Let me give a brief idea on what happens when you run the application for the very first time.

 - The Migrations that already come out-of-the-box with the application gets applied.
-Note that you do not have to update the database.
+Note that you do not have to manually update the database using code.
-- The Application is programmed to seed a default Tenant named `root`, that is basically the super-admin of the entire application and has permissions to manage tenants.
+- Being a Multitenant solution, the Application is programmed to seed a default Tenant named `root`, that is basically the super-admin of the entire application and has permissions to manage tenants.
 - Once Tenant record is seeded, the tenant admin , roles and permissions are also seeded.
-Note that the default credentials for the root tenant admin is as follows.
+Note that the default credentials for the root tenant admin are as follows.

 ```powershell
 {